Skip to main content

 Logger arguments

-Below are some of the most used parameters in WandbLogger, see the Composer documentation for a full list and description
+Below the parameters for WandbLogger, see the Composer documentation for a full list and description.

 ParameterDescription

 rank_zero_onlyWhether to log only on the rank-zero process.
-When logging artifacts **** to wandb, it is highly recommended to log on all ranks.
-Artifacts from ranks ≥1 will not be stored, which may discard pertinent information.
-For example, when using DeepSpeed ZeRO, it would be impossible to restore from checkpoints without artifacts from all ranks (default: False).
+When logging artifacts, it is highly recommended to log on all ranks.
+Artifacts from ranks โ‰ฅ1 are not stored, which may discard pertinent information.
+For example, when using Deepspeed ZeRO, it would be impossible to restore from checkpoints without artifacts from all ranks, default: True (bool, optional)

 A typical usage would be: